 “Rules were made to be broken.”
 Some people agree with this idea, and others don’t; but in language learning, sometimes you can have it both ways.

-It is very important for both native speakers and language students to understand the rules of spelling and mechanics in written expression, and grammar in all expression.
-Consistency in these areas allows the speaker or writer to be understood by his audience immediately, instead of leaving the listener or reader to decipher the sentence before being able to respond to it.
+It is very important for both native speakers and language students to understand the rules of spelling and mechanics in written expression and of grammar in all expression.
+Consistency in these areas allows the speaker or writer to be understood by their audience immediately, instead of leaving the listener or reader to decipher the sentence before being able to respond to it.